filmil/vivado-docker/README.md

 # Why?

-I am a fan of repeatable, hermetic, and self-maintaining dev environments.
+I am a fan of [repeatable, hermetic, and self-maintaining][bzl] dev environments.
 While Docker itself isn't any of the above by default, the containers you build kind of are.
 This allows me to build a dev environment that I know is identical across possible multiple installations.